Latest Blogs

 If goods are not declared within the time frame, HMRC may

-penalties or C18 assessments, depending on the circumstances
+apply civil penalties or C18 assessments, depending on the

 We have been advised that HMRC will start reaching out to

-ahead of the changes.
-Warning letters may be issued to
+relevant parties ahead of the changes.
+Warning letters may

 You can read the full update via HMRC’s guidance page: